ShatteredSickAlpha/ShatteredSickAlpha/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning Java
+- 🔭 I’m currently working on improving my coding skills
+- ⚡ Fun fact: I'm a physiotherapist and accountant lol
+- 📫 How to reach me: (out of service)

 <!--
 **ShatteredSickAlpha/ShatteredSickAlpha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.